 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-You will have access to the Oriental Institute Library, which is housed in the Oriental Institute.
-In addition to this, there are a number of other specialist library collections in Oxford that focus on Oriental Studies, namely the Bodleian Oriental collections; Institute for Chinese Studies library; Eastern Art library; Bodleian Japanese library; Griffith Institute; St Antony’s Middle East Centre library, and the Leopold Muller Memorial library.
+You will have access to the Nizami Ganjavi Library at the Oriental Institute.
+In addition to this, there are a number of other specialist library collections in Oxford that focus on Oriental Studies, namely the Bodleian Oriental collections; Institute for Chinese Studies library; Eastern Art library; Bodleian Japanese library; Griffith Institute; St Antony’s Middle East Centre library, and the Leopold Muller Memorial Library.
 Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.
 The Sackler Library includes the principal library for Egyptology and Ancient Near Eastern Studies.

 You will have access to the University's centrally provided electronic resources, the Faculty IT Officer, and other bibliographic, archive or material sources as appropriate to the research topic.
 There is a computing room for the use of graduate students in the Oriental Institute.
 The provision of other resources specific to your project would be agreed with your supervisor as a part of the planning stages of the agreed project.